Electrical Safety During Hurricanes

 - Unplug sensitive electronic appliances such as TVs, VCRs, microwave ovens and computers — this will protect your appliances against power fluctuations that can occur when power is restored.

-- After power is restored, be sure to wait five to ten minutes before turning on appliances and heating systems.
+- After power is restored, be sure to wait five to 10 minutes before turning on appliances and heating systems.

 After the Hurricane:

 - If power lines and poles are down in your yard or in the street, always treat them as if they are energized and dangerous.
 Never touch them and stay away.
-Make sure to call your local utility company.
+Make sure to call your electric cooperative or local utility company.

-- Post-storm debris can hide power lines that have fallen.
-Fallen trees that contain energized power lines can electrocute any item it comes in contact with, such as a metal fence, a pond or standing water.
+- Debris from the storm can hide power lines that have fallen.
+Downed trees that contain energized power lines can electrocute any item it comes in contact with, such as a metal fence, a pond or standing water.
 Even the ground can be energized near fallen power lines.

 - If your electricity is out make sure to check with neighbors to see if they have power.
 If they do have power, you may have only a blown fuse or a tripped breaker.
 Never replace a fuse or reset a circuit breaker with wet hands or while standing on a wet (or damp) surface.